lancedb/lancedb/docs/src/ann_indexes.md

 On `SIFT-1M` dataset, our benchmark shows that keeping each partition 1K-4K rows lead to a good latency / recall.

 `num_sub_vectors` decides how many Product Quantization code to generate on each vector.
-Because Product Quantization is a loss compression of the original vector, the more `num_sub_vectors` usually results to less space distortion, and thus yield better accuracy.
+Because Product Quantization is a lossy compression of the original vector, the more `num_sub_vectors` usually results to less space distortion, and thus yield better accuracy.
 However, similarly, more `num_sub_vectors` causes heavier I/O and more PQ computation, thus, higher latency. `dimension / num_sub_vectors` should be aligned with 8 for better SIMD efficiency.